 When growing cactus outdoors, choose a sunny, sloped location whenever possible.
 Locating cactus on a slope allows for better drainage, which is vital when dealing with these plants.

-Depending on the types of cactus chosen, beds should be about 6-12 inches deep with well-drained soil specially formulated for cactus plants.
+Depending on the types of cactus chosen, beds should be about 6 to 12 inches deep with well-drained soil specially formulated for cactus plants.
 This can be purchased or mixed yourself using two parts potting soil, two parts sand, and one part gravel.
 Cactus plants also enjoy a moderate layer of mulch such as pebbles, rocks, or similar substance.

 Once established, cacti require little maintenance and very little, if any, water.